MuratEmirhanAlptekin/nginx-load-balancing-tutorial/README.md

 2. In the root directory of your application, build the Docker image by running the following command:

     ```bash
-    docker build -t my-app -f Dockerfile-app .
+    docker build -t my-app .
     ```

-    This command builds the Docker image using the `Dockerfile-app` and tags it as `my-app`.
+    This command builds the Docker image using the Dockerfile and tags it as `my-app`.

 3. Start three containers for your application using the following commands:

     ```bash
     docker run --name app1 --network my-network -p 8080:8080 -d my-app
-    docker run --name app2 --network my-network -p 8081:8080 -d my-app
+    docker run --name app2 --network my-network -p 8080:8080 -d my-app
-    docker run --name app3 --network my-network -p 8082:8080 -d my-app
+    docker run --name app3 --network my-network -p 8080:8080 -d my-app
     ```

-    These commands start three containers named `app1`, `app2`, and `app3` respectively, exposing ports `8080`, `8081`, and `8082` on the host and connecting them to the `my-network` Docker network.
+    These commands start three containers named `app1`, `app2`, and `app3` respectively, exposing ports `8080`, `8080`, and `8080` on the host and connecting them to the `my-network` Docker network.
 Each container runs your application.

 By following these steps, you build and run three instances of your application in separate Docker containers.
 Nginx, acting as the load balancer, will distribute incoming traffic among these containers.

-Please make sure to update the necessary parts in the README.md file accordingly to reflect these changes in the tutorial.

 ## Step 3: Configure Nginx

-Create a new file called `nginx.conf` in a directory of your choice, and add the following configuration:
+Use the file default.conf with the following configuration:

 ```nginx
 http {